Study in Australia: Schools, TAFE & University Pathways

 3. Submit applications

-4. Arrange finances
+4. Arrange finances & arrival

 Pathway Domestic students International students Key funding options

-Public primary or secondary Voluntary contributions $200-$500 $10,000-$16,000 State fee waivers, textbook or uniform subsidies
+Public primary or secondary State, school and visa-status dependent State and program dependent State fee waivers, textbook or uniform support where eligible

 Private school $5,000–$35,000 $15,000–$40,000 Means-tested scholarships, sibling discounts